gregpriday/copy-tree/docs/workflows/business-plans.md

     *   Clearly outline your business idea and the key areas you need to research (e.g., market size, target audience, competitors, pricing models, technology trends).

 2. **Formulate Advanced Research Queries:**
     *   Craft specific, detailed prompts for Gemini's Deep Research feature.
-Access this at [https://gemini.google.com/](https://gemini.google.com/) and utilize the `/research` command.
+Access this at [https://gemini.google.com/](https://gemini.google.com/) and use the Deep Research model.
     *   **Example Prompts:**
         >   "Using Deep Research, provide an in-depth analysis of the market for [your industry/niche], including market size, growth rate, key trends, and major players.
 Focus on the segment related to [your specific product/service] and identify any emerging opportunities or threats."
         >